filiph/egamebook/README.md

 needed.
 If you add a new built_value class, make sure it's covered by the globs in `tool/phases.dart`.

-Most writing is in text files in the `drivedump/` directory.
+Most writing is in text files in the `assets/text/` directory.
-(There's a shell script to update these text files from a Google Drive directory: `get_writers_input_dev.sh`.
-But you'd need access to a specific Google Drive folder for this to work, so this workflow is deprecated.
-The files in `drivedump/` are now the canonical source of truth.)
 When the `tool/watch.dart` watcher is running, it will, among other things, watch for changes of the text files.
 It will compile the texts into the `lib/writers_input.g.dart` file, which is then used by the game itself.